Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 Well, tell me who it is.

-You tell me who packs arenas more than Palin does right now.
+You tell me who Pax Arena is more than Palin does right now.

-And at the time we're having these discussions last summer and uh and and after the convention and so forth and after the election, I say, who's who's who's creating more excitement among Republicans in an electoral sense than Palin is?
+And at the time we're having these discussions last summer and after the convention and so forth and after the election, I say, who's creating more excitement among Republicans in an electoral sense than Palin is?

 Well, who the hell are you?

-What do you know about the Indian subconscious?
+What do you know about the Indian subcontinent?

-How do you even know what she knows or don't know?
+How do you even know what she knows and don't know?

-Why I ask these people, and I I really a couple occasions was shouting, why do you want to echo the very people On every other day of the week, you rip people like the media, people like Democrats, as people you know you can't trust, you know they lie.
+Why, I ask these people, and I really, a couple occasions, was shouting, why do you want to echo the very people on every other day of the week you rip people like the media, people like Democrats, as people you know you can't trust, you know they lie, why all of a sudden they start talking about Palin and now any of the other Tea Party people like Sharon Angle.

-So the dichotomy is people want outsiders and they want challenges and they want people who've not been part of the system.
+So the dichotomy is people want outsiders and they want challengers and they want people who have not been part of the system.

-And then when some people show up who are outsiders and not part of the system, some of our people that want that then say, well, I don't think they're not polished enough.
+And then when some people show up who are outsiders and not part of the system, some of our people that want that then say, well, I know they're not polished enough.

-If we're gonna fix this, it's gonna have to be made up of people who who have enough passion and care enough to run the gauntlet of having their personal lives exposed, running the ricks of risk of having the political establishment, both Republican and Democrat in the media destroy them and their lives, their families and so forth, with never-ending criticism publicly.
+If we're going to fix this, it's going to have to be made up of people who have enough passion and care enough to run the gauntlet of having their personal lives exposed, running the risk of having the political establishment, both Republican and Democrat in the media, destroy them and their lives, their families and so forth, with never-ending criticism publicly.

-She has a new people pop up, and then we start savaging them.
+She gets a new people pop up and then we start savaging them.

-I'm just saying this because it ought to be ought to come as no surprise that the Republican establishments go out there and do whatever they can to protect Lisa Murkowski.
+I'm just saying this because it ought to come as no surprise that the Republican establishments go out there and do whatever they can to protect Lisa Murkowski.

 She is an incumbent.

-They raise a lot of money on her behalf, and let it open your eyes.
+They raise a lot of money on her behalf.

-It is with with a lot, but not all.
+It is with a lot, but not all.

-I but I really remember getting um I got so mad I had to apologize to one guy, because I literally lost it.
+I really remember getting, I got so mad I had to apologize to one guy because I literally lost it.

 I'm listening to this guy who I don't think he could find the Indian subcontinent on map.

-I don't think he, I don't think he could have found half the stuff we talk about or knew about it, but he was convinced Palin was a was a dull and would be an embarrassing thing for the Republican Party, would be a guaranteed loser.
+I don't think he could have found half the stuff we talk about or knew about it, but he was convinced Palin was a dolt and would be an embarrassing thing for the Republican Party, would be a guaranteed loser.

-You want to win with somebody you're gonna end up criticizing as being unfaithful and so forth.
+You want to win with somebody you're going to end up criticizing as being unfaithful and so forth.

 They'll always tell us who they fear.